 When it comes to

-vasectomy, the most important decision a man will make is not how it will be done—it is a safe, relatively painless, and straightforward procedure—but why it should be done.
+vasectomy, the most important decision a man will make is not how it will be done.
+After all, it is a safe, relatively painless, and straightforward procedure.
+The decision should focus on why it should be done.
 The choice may seem uncomplicated, but it is tied to lifestyle, perceptions, and values.
 One thing, though, is clear: If you have a vasectomy, it will be difficult to ever father another child.

 Most men who get vasectomies are in their late 30s and have fathered all of the children they intend to father.
 Men who are in their 20s who have not yet had children or have decided they do not want to have children, should give the matter serious thought.
 The procedure is intended as a permanent form of birth control, so the decision should not be made hastily.